 Take a look at what blog posts have simple comments that just thank you for the insight or tell you that they like the post, these can still be useful.
 What was the post about?
 Can you duplicate that into another post?

 It is very hard to get people to comment on blogs.
 So pay attention if your readers are leaving nice comments on your blog posts!
 That means that content really resonated with your audience and you should definitely write more about it!

 -Take a look at other blogs comments

-So let’s say you’re like me and you’ve yet to launch your blog, or you’re in your first month or so and no one has really interacted with your posts yet.
+So let’s say you’re in your first-month blogging or so and no one has really interacted with your posts yet.
 Don’t worry!
-I have a method to save us both!
+I have a method to save you!